Quick Start

 Open the dashboard at http://localhost:8090 and log in with the superuser credentials you set in the environment variables.
 You can also access the PocketBase admin panel at http://localhost:8090/_/.

-4. Connect a device
+4. Register a device

 Install the Vendel Android app on your phone: